 The UDP currently holds power, led by Prime Minister Dean Oliver Barrow (took office 7 February 2008).
 The Belize Constitution (this will open a new window where you can download the document in PDF format) includes a Bill of Rights.

 The Executive Branch of government consists of the Governor General, the Prime Minister and The Cabinet.
 The Governor General’s role is ceremonial.
-The executive authority of Belize is vested in the Queen of England as the Head of State, who appoints the Governor General to represent her in Belize.
+The executive authority of Belize is vested in the Queen of England as the Head of State, who appoints the Governor General to represent her.

 The appointment is made on the “advice” of Belize’s Prime Minister.
 In practice this means that Governor Generals are appointed and can be removed at will by the Prime Minister.

-In the final analysis the Prime Minister of Belize has the dubious distinction of being the only politician in a modern democracy to in his sole and absolute discretion appoint and remove members of the Supreme Court.
+In the final analysis the Prime Minister of Belize has the dubious distinction of being the only politician in a modern democracy to in his sole and absolute discretion appoint and remove members of the Supreme Court and the Belize Court of Appeals.
 Further control of the judiciary is exercised by the Prime Minister, through his appointee, the Attorney General, appointing members of the Supreme Court via contract rather than by lifelong term until retirement due to age or ill health as is done in other democracies.

 The onset of the rainy season begins in the early May in Toledo, (where the annual rainfall is highest) progressing north to the Stann Creek, Belize, Cayo and Orange Walk District in late May, followed by Corozal District in early June.
 The mean temperature varies from 81°F/ 27°C along the coast to 69°F/21°C in the hills.
 The coldest month is January while the highest temperatures are experienced during the month of May.